Mindful Parenting in a fast paced world

-Truth is she never really does fall off the bed and just saying careful makes zero difference anyway – if it was really dangerous I’d actually need to step in and do something.
+Truth is, she never really does fall off the bed and just saying careful makes zero difference anyway – if it was really dangerous I’d actually need to step in and do something.

 Now, this is no disrespect to my mum – who is actually a saint when it comes to humans under the age of five.
 It was that something that didn’t really sound like me had come out of my mouth.
 Almost on auto-pilot.

 Being on auto-pilot is a big bugbear of mine.
-In my experience, life is a lot less fun when you find yourself wondering aimlessly down a path that you didn’t so much choose as stumble upon.
+In my experience, life is a lot less fun when you find yourself wandering aimlessly down a path that you didn’t so much choose as stumble upon.

 Relationships of duty rather than love, jobs that pay the bills, days that flick by in a blur of box-ticking exercises.